coderminnie/Dice_Simulator/README.md

 # Dice_Simulator
-This Dice Simulator is a python project.
+This is a Python project where I made a Dice Simulator with the use of Random module and tried to add a little dice graphics with the use of Turtle module.